microsoft/botbuilder-java/samples/16.proactive-messages/bin/README.md

-# Suggested actions
+# Spring Boot EchoBot

-This bot has been created using [Bot Framework](https://dev.botframework.com), it shows how to use suggested actions.
-Suggested actions enable your bot to present buttons that the user can tap to provide input.
+This demonstrates how to create a Bot using the Bot Framework 4 SDK Preview for Java in Azure.

 This sample is a Spring Boot app and uses the Azure CLI and azure-webapp Maven plugin to deploy to Azure.